cmiltiadis/studioany/content/authors/shammas/_index.md

 superuser: false

 # Role/position/tagline
-role: 'architect and new media artist'
+role: 'architect, researcher, and new media artist'

 # Organizations/Affiliations to show in About widget
 organizations: